wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 Layer 2 [Bucket][Bucket] construct allows you to create an S3 bucket that follows security best practices by configuring only a few parameters.

-Finally, your code lives at [Layer 3][L3]: your own constructs modeling a application specific patterns of your infrastructure.
+Finally, your own constructs modeling a application specific patterns of your infrastructure live at [Layer 3][L3].

 Story for: